Flesh-eating bacteria becoming more common in Delaware Bay due to climate change, study finds

 The five Delaware patients experienced a number of different symptoms after becoming infected.
 A 38-year-old man experienced vomiting, a fever and a skin rash on his left calf.
 His blood cultures confirmed a Vibrio infection, although it was already evident by his dying skin, the study says.
 He had not been near Delaware Bay, but it is believed he became infected while working at a New Jersey restaurant that served seafood from the bay.

 A 46-year-old man became infected after going crabbing in Delaware Bay.
-A 60-year-old man had done the same, and became infected after making a meal of a dozen crabs.
+A 60-year-old man had done the same, and became infected after making a meal of a dozen crabs; he ended up having to have parts of all four limbs amputated.
 A 64-year-old man became infected after cutting his leg on crab trap in the Delaware Bay.

 Another 64-year-old man became infected after cleaning Delaware Bay crabs with his hands.
 He ultimately died.